jorge-cardoso/jorge-cardoso.github.io/courses/enterprise_cloud_computing.md

 Chapter 04 __ Cloud Platforms
 -----------------------------

+*Summary*.
 Nowadays, there are three public cloud providers in field of IaaS: Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, and IBM Bluemix.
 Other players are emerging.
 Examples include [Open Telekom Cloud](https://cloud.telekom.de/en/) from Deutsche Telekom,  [Telefonica's Open Cloud](https://www.business-solutions.telefonica.com/en/information-centre/news/telefonica-and-huawei-reach-a-global-agreement-to-promote-enterprise-migration-to-the-cloud/), Alibaba, BT, NTT, Orange, Rackspace, Salesforce, etc. Amazon AWS is the leader by innovation and market share.
 Nonetheless, analysts believe that Microsoft Azure will soon overtake AWS.
 The AWS platform was launched in 2006.
 In 2016, it is composed of 35 Availability Zones (AZ) within 13 geographic Regions (e.g., Ireland, Frankfurt, Sao Paulo, Singapore, Tokyo, Sydney, Northern Virginia, Oregon).
 It has a rich spectrum of services from compute, storage, netowrking, analytics, mobile, developer tools, management tools, and security spaces.
 To programatically manage complex set ups in the AWS, several tools and and SDK libaries exist.
 For example, [boto](https://github.com/boto/boto) can be used to automate AWS services in Python.
 It allows to write scripts to provide programmatic connectivity to Amazon Web Services.

 *Key points covered*: